mock3ng/Frontend-Challenge/README.md

 4-[Cinema Ticket Reservation App](https://github.com/mock3ng/Frontend-Challenge/tree/Cinema-Reservation-App) - In this project, you can choose the movie you want, make a reservation, see the occupied and empty places, and see the price you have to pay in real time.

 5-[Calculator App](https://github.com/mock3ng/Frontend-Challenge/tree/Calculator-App) - We made an advanced calculator in this project, it's a nice app to learn development and DOM Manipulations in frontend development journey

+6-[Hangman Game](https://github.com/mock3ng/Frontend-Challenge/tree/Hangman-Game) - In This Application Hangman Game Has Been Made